Skip to main content

 DSA Art Portfolio Preparation: Bishan and Woodlands

 Direct School Admission (DSA) through Visual Arts requires a compelling portfolio that demonstrates both technical skill and creative vision.
-Art by Ancourage provides structured portfolio preparation at both our Bishan and Woodlands locations, helping students present their best work for DSA applications.
+Art by Ancourage provides structured portfolio preparation at both the Bishan and Woodlands locations, helping students present their best work for DSA applications.

 Understanding DSA Visual Arts